richmahn/en_tn/ecc/front/intro.md

 #### What value did the Israelites place on the Book of Ecclesiastes? ####

 The Israelites have often questioned the value of this book.
 This is due in large part to its unusual wording and theology.
 At times, it appears to disagree with the rest of Scripture.
-While many have questioned its authority, it has ultimately been affirmed to be Scripture because it gives valuable lessons concerning the uselessness of living apart from Yahweh and of pursuing any goal other than his glory.
+While many have questioned its authority, it has ultimately been affirmed to be Scripture.
+This is because it gives valuable lessons concerning the uselessness of pursuing any goal other than to give Yahweh glory.

 ## Part 3: Important Translation Issues ##